rakimreid/norfolk-va-employee-demographics-eda/README.md

 1) Statistical tests between groups to see differences on time metrics or counts (e.g. chi-square)

-2) A deeper time series analysis
+2) A deeper time series analysis.